 Watershed Signage - Identify the Deal Lake Watershed boundaries.
 Project possibilities include:

 Post signs to delineate the boundaries of the watershed along on Routes 18, 35, 66, and 71.
+Completed in 2014.

 Signs to educate the public about not feeding the wildlife.